yongdd/deep-langevin-fts/README.md

 ```Shell
 vi input_parameters.yaml
 ```
 Edit `input_parameters.yaml`.
 All the system parameters are stored in this file.
-To run L-FTS without DL, or to use pre-trained models stored in `examples` folder, go to step 4.
+You may skip steps 2 and 3 to run DL-FTS with pretrained models or without DL.
 If you plan to use DL but you do not want to touch the details, only edit the upper part of this file.

 #### 2. Generate Training Data
 ```Shell